Edge conflicts do not determine geodesics in the associahedron: Greater rises in conflicts

 \section{Greater rises in conflicts}

-The particular example triangulation pair from Section \ref{secexample} shows that conflicts can rise along geodesics by one.
-In fact, for increasingly large triangulation pairs, conflicts along geodesics can rise by an arbitrary amount.
+The particular example triangulation pair of Figure \ref{sandtsep} from Section \ref{secexample} shows that conflicts can necessarily rise along geodesics by one.
+In fact, for increasingly large triangulation pairs, conflicts along geodesics can rise by any specified amount.
 We use methods similar to analyses in Cleary, Rechnitzer, and Wong \cite{commonedges} and Cleary and St.~John \cite{clearylinear} to bound distances sharply.
-A {\em one-off} edge in $S$ in a triangulation pair $(S,T)$ is an edge which is not common to $S$ and $T$ but which flips directly to an edge in $T$.
-By \cite{stt}, for any one-off edge, there is a geodesic from $S$ to $T$ which begins with that edge flip.
+A {\em one-off} edge in $S$ in a triangulation pair $(S,T)$ is an edge that is not common to $S$ and $T$ but that flips directly to an edge in $T$.
+By Lemma 3a of \cite{stt}, for any one-off edge, there is a geodesic from $S$ to $T$ that begins with that edge flip.
 A triangulation pair of size $n$ (with $n-1$ edges) with no common edges and no one-off edges must have distance at least $n$ as each edge flip can create at most one new common edge, and if there are no one-off edges present then it will take at least $n$ steps to transform $S$ to $T$.
 With this we can show that conflicts can rise along a geodesic by any specified amount.

 \begin{theorem} For any positive $k$, there are examples of triangulation pairs $(S,T)$ of size $n \geq k+7$ where every geodesic $\gamma$ from $S$ to $T$ with $\gamma = \{S=S_0, S_1, S_2, \ldots, S_k=T \}$ has the property that $S_1$ has $k$ more conflicts with $T$ than $S$ has with $T$. \end{theorem}